albertofilice/rhacm-gitops/README.md

 # RedHat Advanced Cluster Manager - Openshift Gitops

-These configurations allow a vanilla helm to be used, fully automatically, in RHACM and/or Gitops, without modify basic helm charts in any way.We are going to see how deployment of Helm-based RHACM applications with external value files or advanced helm customizations.
+These configurations allow a vanilla helm to be used fully automatically in RHACM and/or Gitops without modifying basic helm charts in any way.
+We are going to see how deployment of Helm-based RHACM applications with external value files or advanced Helm customizations works.

 Here are the contents of this article:

 A. Installing RedHat Advanced Cluster Manager (RHACM)

-B.  Installing Openshift Gitops (ArgoCD) on Hub Cluster
+B. Installing Openshift Gitops (ArgoCD) on a Hub Cluster

 C. Integrating Openshift Gitops with Red Advanced Cluster Manager

-D.  Define and create applicationsset for deploying app
+D. Define and create an ApplicationSet for deploying apps.

+**Disclaimer**: This is only a means to show a possible helm-based application implementation on multiple clusters with RHACM and Gitops.
+It is not a supported guide but simply shows the necessary structures and methods.
+Do not use this model in a production environment without proper adaptation and testing.

 # Installing Openshift-Gitops and RHACM